History, Arts and Culture of Asia (MA) (60EC)

 The one-year master's in History, Arts and Culture, a specialisation of Leiden University’s MA in Asian Studies, allows you to focus on one or more countries or regions of pre-modern, modern or contemporary Asia.

-The first semester consists of the core courses Introduction to Asian Studies and Thesis and Methods Class, which are compulsory for all students of the MA in Asian Studies.
+The first semester consists of the compulsory core course Introduction to Asian Studies that all students of the MA in Asian Studies have to take.
 You must also choose two or more elective courses that introduce the issues, debates and methodologies of one of the humanities disciplines within Asian Studies.

 If you start the programme in the spring semester (February), you will take the Thesis and Methods Class in your first semester and Introduction to Asian Studies in your second semester.